BeepBoopBit/HLInt/Documentation/main.md

 ##### Alphabetic Characters

- * std::map<char, LanguageToken> alphabet
-    * This contains the alphabet fof the language.

 * LanguageToken isAlphabet(char c)
     * This will verify if the character in in the Alphabet.

 ##### Digits

-* std::map<char, LanguageToken> numberAlphabet
-    * This contains the digits of the language.

 *  LanguageToken isDigit(char c)
     * This will verify the validity of the character as a digit.

 ##### Operators

-* std::map<char, LanguageToken> operatorAlphabet
-    * This contains the used operators of the language.

 * LanguageToken isOperator(char c)
     * This verifies the validity of the character as an operator.

 ##### Keywords

-* std::map<std::string, LanguageToken> LanguageKeywords
-    * This contains the keywords of the langugae such as (if, integer, and float).

 * LanguageToken isKeyword(std::string str)
     * This verifies the character as a valid keyword.